CAG: Cache-Augmented Generation

 llama-token-counter can be used to calculate tokens.

-To give you an idea of tokens I used it to calculate token count for the bible.
+To give you an idea of token counts, I used it to calculate the number of tokens in the Bible.

 Authorized (King James) Version (AKJV)